FedRAMP vs TX-RAMP

 FedRAMP:

-The scope is federal, any CSP aiming to serve a federal agency needs to ensure its services are FedRAMP authorized.
+The scope is federal, any CSP aiming to serve a federal agency needs to ensure its services are FedRAMP certified.

 TX-RAMP: